SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

 * ……
 ![image](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-sof-sample/Documents/screenshot.png)

 ## Requirements
-* An SAP Cloud Platform global account with entitlements for SAP LBN Track and Trace option, 1 portal service quota and 2 GB Application Runtime quota.
+* An SAP Cloud Platform global account with entitlement to the global track and trace option for SAP Logistics Business Network, 1 portal service quota and 2 GB Application Runtime quota.
-* To integrate with ERP, you need a S/4, SAP ERP or SAP ECC system running on Netweaver 7.31 or higher with SAP NOTE 2937175 being implemented.
+* To integrate with ERP, an SAP ERP or SAP ECC system running on Netweaver 7.31 or higher with SAP NOTE 2937175 being implemented.
-* To integrate with visibility provider, please log your incident in SAP [BCP]( https://support.wdf.sap.corp/)  system under component “SCM-LBN-GTT-COR”.
-Currently it will be supported manually.
+* To integrate with visibility provider, log your incidents in SAP [BCP](https://support.wdf.sap.corp/) system with component “SCM-LBN-GTT-COR”.

 ## Download and Installation
 * [Sales Order Fulfillment – Implementation Guide](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/dev/lbn-gtt-sof-sample/Documents/01_Implementation%20Guide%20-%20SOF.pdf)

 ## Limitation
 * Limitation for Document Flow implementation: </br>
-Recommended number of layers in document flow ≤6, for number of layers > 6, please use table view or extend the document flow click by click. </br>
+Recommended number of layers in document flow: ≤6; </br>
+For number of layers > 6, please use table view or extend the document flow by clicking. </br>
-Recommended number of nodes in document flow: ≤500, for number of nodes > 500, please use table view. </br>
+Recommended number of nodes in document flow: ≤500; </br>
+For number of nodes > 500, please use table view. </br>

 * Limitation for ERP Extractor implementation:
 Shipment’s planned event’ eventMatchKey = shipmentNo+stopId, stopId is set by stage’s sequence. </br>

 ## FAQs
-* Why my shipment events could not be correlated to the delivery and then to delivery item? <br>
+* Why couldn’t my shipment events be correlated with the delivery and then with the delivery item? </br>
-The correlation period starts 90 minutes before the shipment’s first stop’ planned departure date time and ends when the shipment’s last stop’ POD has been reported.
-Only in the correlation period, the shipment events will be correlated to the delivery and then to delivery item.
+The correlation period starts from 90 minutes before the shipment’s first stop’s planned departure time to the time when the shipment’s last stop’s POD is reported. </br>
+Only during the correlation period can the shipment events be correlated with the delivery and then with the delivery item. </br>
-You can set your own correlation period in Event-to-Action by updating “validFrom” and “validTo” logic.
+You can set your own correlation period in Event-to-Action by updating “validFrom” and “validTo” logic. </br>

-* Why I cannot find any stops and any planned routes in the map? <br>
+* Why can’t I find any stops and any planned routes in the map? </br>
-You haven’t assigned the delivery to any shipments, or the shipments don’t have any stages.
+Check if you have assigned the delivery to any shipments.
+Or the shipments do not have any stages. </br>

-* Why some stops are missing in the map? <br>
+* Why are some stops missing in the map? </br>
-You haven’t maintained the right geocoordinates for those locations in the Manage Location’s app.
+Check if you have updated the right geocoordinates for those locations in the Manage Locations app. </br>

-* Why some actual events are missing in the map? <br>
+* Why are some actual events missing in the map? </br>
-Only events with valid geocoordinates will be shown in the map.
+Only events with valid geocoordinates are shown in the map. </br>

-* How the shipment’s execution status is changed? <br>
+* How is the shipment’s execution status changed? </br>
-By default, the shipment’s execution status is Not Started; if the shipment’s planned event has been reported, the execution status changed to “In Transit”; If shipment’s all planned POD has been reported, the execution status changed to “Executed”.
-Once the execution status is set to “Executed”, then it cannot be changed any more.
+By default, the shipment’s execution status is “Not Started”. </br>
+If the shipment’s planned event is reported, the execution status will change to “In Transit”. </br>
+If the shipment’s all planned PODs are reported, the execution status will change to “Executed”. </br>
+Once the execution status is set as “Executed”, it cannot be changed any more. </br>
-You can set your own execution status logic in Event-to-Action.
+You can set your own execution status logic in Event-to-Action. </br>

-* How the delivery’s execution status is changed? <br>
+* How is the delivery’s execution status changed? </br>
-By default, the delivery item’ execution status is Not Started; if the delivery item’s planned event has been reported, the execution status changed to “In Transit”; If delivery item’s all planned POD from shipment has been reported or the delivery item’s own planned POD has been reported, the execution status changed to “Executed”.
-Once the execution status is set to “Executed”, then it cannot be changed any more.
+By default, the delivery item’ execution status is “Not Started”. </br>
+If the delivery item’s planned event is reported, the execution status will change to “In Transit”. </br>
+If the delivery item’s all planned PODs from shipment are reported or the delivery item’s own planned POD is reported, the execution status will change to “Executed”. </br>
+Once the execution status is set as “Executed”, it cannot be changed any more. </br>
-You can set your own execution status logic in Event-to-Action.
+You can set your own execution status logic in Event-to-Action. </br>

 ## How to obtain support
 The project is provided "as-is", with no expected support.